33 Money Saving Hacks to Stretch Your Budget Further

 33. Save On Date Nights and Still Have Fun

-Finally, it can be hard, but don’t let inflation kill your holiday fun.
-In fact, here’s 29 free things to do during the holidays that will get your mind off your money — at least for a little bit.
+Finally, it can be hard, but don’t let saving money kill your summer fun.
+In fact, these free summertime activities will get your mind off your money — at least for a little bit.

 Rachel Christian is a Certified Educator in Personal Finance and a senior writer for The Penny Hoarder.